saasmanual/website/src/content/moving-to-aws/index.md

 ## Infrastructure

 There are many ways you can host a new website.
 You might decide to use a cloud platform for serverless deployment like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/), you might host on a CMS like [Wordpress](https://wordpress.com/) or [Ghost](https://ghost.org/).
-Instead of building on top of these platforms I will show you how to do this on AWS.
+Instead of building on top of these platforms, I will show you how to do this on AWS.
 This means that we will go a little bit lower level than these platforms.
 This because I would love to show you what happens under the hood for many of the SaaS products you are using.
 Let's dive into the infrastructure setup.

 The current [SaaS Manual website](https://saasmanual.com) is still pretty simple, there is a landing page and there are a bunch of articles.
 We have an email list signup form, some metrics and that is pretty much all there is to it at this point.